7RU7H/CTFs/HackTheBox/Retired-Machines/Reddish/Reddish-Helped-Through.md

 sed -i 's/$oldip/$newip/g' *-CMD-by-CMDs.md
 ```

-Also upgraded data colleciton options for network sweeping and port scanning - [[4]].
-Then upgraded my mkCTFdir script and [[4]] again.
+Also upgraded data colleciton options for network sweeping and port scanning - [[Reddish-Notes]].
+Then upgraded my mkCTFdir script and [[Reddish-Notes]] again.

 I then released after all that I needed `--key`!
 Never again..